selfapplied/rh/README.md

 - **discograph**: The constellation mapping reveals how the equilibrium geometry organizes the multiverse
 - **metanion**: The autoverse field theory underlies the mirror reality where symbols have spirit

-Together, these repositories form a larger edge of inquiry into the living mathematical reality.
+Together, these repositories form a larger edge of inquiry into the homeostatic principled geometry.

 ## Repository Structure